Skip to main content Skip to secondary navigation

 Location: Bing Concert Hall

-Orthodox services hosted by Stanford Chabad will take place at Chabad at Stanford (1289 College Ave) and Stanford's Office for Religious and Spiritual Life.
-RSVP is required.
+Orthodox services hosted by Stanford Chabad will take place at Chabad at Stanford (1289 College Ave) and Stanford's Office for Religious and Spiritual Life, check the Chabad website for more information.
+Please RSVP to confirm your attendance.

 Click here to RSVP for Rosh Hashanah at Chabad